benroberts999/ampsci/doc/ampsci_input.md

 * Get a list of available modules: `./ampsci -m`
 * `./ampsci -m  <ModuleName>`
   * Prints list of available Modules (same as --modules)
   * ModuleName is optional.
-If given, will list avaiable options for that Module
+If given, will list available options for that Module
 * See [doc/modules.md](/doc/modules.md) for full details
 * The code is designed so that you can easily create your own modules.
 See [doc/writing_modules.md](/doc/writing_modules.md) for details